Tom Service

-Tom Service (born 8 March 1976) is a British writer, music journalist and television and radio presenter, who has written regularly for The Guardian since 1999 and presented on BBC Radio 3 since 2001.
-He is a regular presenter of The Proms for Radio 3 and has presented several documentaries on the subject of classical music.
+Tom Service (born 8 March 1976) is a Scottish writer, music journalist, and television and radio presenter.
+He has written regularly for The Guardian since 1999 and presented on BBC Radio 3 since 2001.
+He is a regular presenter of the Proms for Radio 3 and has presented several documentaries on classical music.

 Early life

 Service was born in Glasgow and attended Kelvinside Academy, where he learned cello and piano.

-He studied Music at the University of York, then studied for a masters in Music at the University of Southampton.
+Service studied music at the University of York, then studied for a masters in music at the University of Southampton.
 He wrote his PhD thesis on American composer and musician John Zorn.